 - Gusto—Gusto is a fantastic platform for payroll and extended capabilities like benefits management and PTO tracking.
-We use it for all of those services and for making certain vendor payments to take advantage of its automatic 1099 paperwork processing come end of year tax time.
+We use it for all of those services and for making certain vendor payments to take advantage of its automatic 1099 paperwork processing come end-of-year tax time.

 - Guideline—We're proud to offer a 401(k) investment benefit to our team, managed via Guideline.
 It connects directly with Gusto so that appropriate deductions are withheld from the team's respective paychecks per whatever selections they've made.

-- Proprietary data models—We conduct our business planning forecasts, cash flow management, and related finance data modeling in a collection of proprietary Google Sheets.
+- Proprietary data models—We conduct our business planning forecasts, cash flow management, and related financial data modeling in a collection of proprietary Google Sheets.
 For forecasting explicitly, consider Dryrun.com, though we don't use it.

 - Stripe—Stripe is a go-to payment process that powers some of the best platforms on the planet, including our friends at Teachable.
-We use native Stripe to handle processing of payments for any of our subscription programs.
+We use native Stripe to handle the processing of payments for any of our subscription programs.